-Diminishing the Credibility of Child Complainants – “Tainted” Evidence
+Child Complainants – “Tainted” Evidence

 “Taint” can occur when children are subjected to biased and suggestive interviews.
 Parents, teachers, police and even therapists can ask leading questions such as “daddy touched you there, didn’t he?”
-Often, the adult conducting the interrogation is not consciously aware of the suggestive nature of the question, but sometimes the adult may deliberately and maliciously attempt to distort a child’s understanding of what in fact happened.
+Often, the adult conducting the interrogation is not consciously aware of the suggestive nature of the questioning, but sometimes the adult may deliberately and maliciously attempt to distort a child’s understanding of what in fact happened.
 In either case, young children, who are eager to please adults, often answer “yes” and even build false memories about events that did not actually occur.

 Suppression of Evidence

 In sex crimes cases the suppression of evidence can be as important as the production of evidence to one’s defense.
 If photographs, computer files or other records were obtained from you, there are very strict search and seizure guidelines that the police must follow.
 Illegally obtained evidence cannot be used against you in court.
 In sex crimes cases, there are limited circumstances in which incriminating evidence can be suppressed.
-A motion to suppress is a Constitutional Right and an effective weapon in the hands of an experienced sex crimes defense attorney.
+Nevertheless, a motion to suppress is a Constitutional Right and an effective weapon in the hands of an experienced sex crimes defense attorney.

 Call us at (800) 993-0632 for a free legal consultation.
 We’re here for you 24 hours a day.
 We know how important your case is, and we want to protect you from the very outset.